gammapy/fermi-hero/docs/lightcurve/index.rst

-The resulting aperture lightcurve will be saved in `AppertureLightcurve/AppLC.eps`, and should reproduce the two peaks shown in
+The resulting aperture lightcurve will be saved in `AppertureLightcurve/AppLC.eps`, and should reproduce the two peaks shown in Buehler et al. (2012) as seen in the following example:

 .. image:: applc.png
    :width: 100%